The Indiana Historic Preservation Review Board

 The Indiana Historic Preservation Review Board makes decisions on preservation-related issues and provides public oversight for the division.
 The Board nominates Indiana properties to the National Register of Historic Places.
 Once the Board approves an application and it is signed by the State Historic Preservation Officer, it is sent to Washington to be considered by the Keeper of the Register.
 The Board also approves funding recommendations for the federal matching grant program, and review applications for state-funded projects that will alter historic properties.
 Division staff provides administrative and logistical support for board activities.

 Board members are appointed by the governor for three-year terms.
 Five members are appointed for expertise in either archaeology, architecture, architectural history, or history.
-The Director of the Department of Natural Resources, also the the State Historic Preservation Officer, serves as the Board’s Chair.
-The Board also includes the Division Director and three citizen members whose interest historic preservation have gained recognition.
+The Director of the Department of Natural Resources, also the State Historic Preservation Officer, serves as the Board’s Chair.
+The Board also includes the Division Director and three citizen members whose interest in historic preservation has gained recognition.

 Dan Bortner, director of the Department of Natural Resources and Indiana’s State Historic Preservation Officer, serves as the chairman of the Review Board.
 He was appointed as the director of the DNR by Gov. Holcomb in 2020 after 15 years as DNR's director of Indiana State Parks.
 In that position, Bortner took the division from preparing to close facilities to consistently operating in the black with 98% of guests saying they would recommend our parks to others.
 Infrastructure updated (including many preservation projects) under Bortner’s leadership has led to improved campgrounds that are typically full each weekend, and our state park inns have the highest occupancy rate of any state park inn system in the country.